-1. The Faculty Awards Committee has seven elected faculty members, one from each division and one member at-large from a department not represented.
+- 1. The Faculty Awards Committee has seven elected faculty members, one from each division and one member at-large from a department not represented by the divisional representatives.
 All are elected by the general faculty.
 Faculty Awards Committee members will be elected according to the procedures outlined in Article V, Sect.
-2 A.1 and 2 of the Faculty Senate Bylaws.

-- 2. Faculty representatives on the committee are elected for staggered two-year terms. - 3.
+3 A.2 of the Faculty Senate Bylaws. - 2.
+Faculty representatives on the committee are elected for staggered two-year terms. - 3.
 Membership on the committee will be restricted to full-time faculty and those participating in phased retirement who have been teaching at The University of North Carolina at Pembroke for at least two years.